This is an implementation of the Deep Learning Important FeaTures

 Name of the applied rule to calculate the

 contributions.
-Use one of 'rescale'
+Use either 'rescale'

-and 'reveal_cancel'
+or 'reveal_cancel'

 .